Annie Montague Alexander: Early life

 Annie Montague Alexander was born on December 29, 1867, in Honolulu.
 At the time, the islands were part of the Kingdom of Hawaii.
 She was the granddaughter of New England missionaries in Maui.
-Her father, Samuel Thomas Alexander, and her uncle, Henry Perrine Baldwin, were founders of Alexander & Baldwin.
+Her father, Samuel Thomas Alexander, and her uncle, Henry Perrine Baldwin, founded Alexander & Baldwin.
 Her mother, Martha Cooke, was the daughter of Amos Starr Cooke, the founder of Castle & Cooke.
-These were two of the "Big Five" corporations that started as sugar cane plantation owners and then dominated the economy of the Territory of Hawaii.
+These companies were two of the "Big Five" corporations that started as sugar cane plantations and later dominated the Territory of Hawaii's economy.

 Annie Montague was the second of five children.
 Her youngest brother, Clarence Chambers, was born in 1880 but died in 1884.
 Her cousins included Henry Alexander Baldwin and Clarence Hyde Cooke, who carried on the family businesses.

-She attended Punahou School for one year, but when her family moved to Oakland, California, in 1882 to get medical attention for her grandfather, she enrolled in Oakland High School.
+She attended Punahou School for one year.
+In 1882, her family moved to Oakland, California, where she then enrolled in Oakland High School.
 In 1886, she attended Lasell Seminary for Young Women in Auburndale, Massachusetts.

-In 1888, she traveled with her family to Paris and studied painting; however, the detailed work caused her vision problems and persistent headaches.
+In 1888, she traveled with her family to Paris and studied painting.
+The detailed work caused her vision problems and persistent headaches.
 She returned to Oakland and trained briefly as a nurse.
-She soon left the program when she found that studying the required medical textbooks brought on another bout of headaches and vision problems.
+She soon left the program when she found that studying the medical textbooks brought on another bout of headaches and vision problems.

-Her father left the business to others and took Annie, her sister Martha, and a cousin on a 1,500-mile bicycle trip through Europe in 1893.
+When her father left the business to others to operate, he took Annie, her sister Martha, and a cousin on a 1,500-mile bicycle trip through Europe in 1893.
 In 1896, Alexander and her uncle explored the South Pacific, stopping in Hong Kong, China, and Singapore.
 On that same trip, they also explored Java, Samoa, and New Zealand.

-In 1899, she went camping in Oregon with her friend Martha Beckwith and then went with her father to Bermuda.
-Alexander's passion for paleontology was sparked on her trip to Crater Lake with Beckwith, and in 1900, she began auditing paleontology lectures at the University of California, Berkeley.
-At Berkeley, Alexander met Professor John C. Merriam.
-As their friendship developed, she offered to underwrite the entire cost of his upcoming expeditions.
-She later participated in Merriam's 1901 expedition to Fossil Lake in Oregon, as well as his 1902 and 1903 expeditions to Shasta County in Northern California.
+In 1899, Annie went camping in Oregon with her friend Martha Beckwith.
+Alexander's passion for paleontology began on her trip to Crater Lake with Beckwith.
+In 1900, she started auditing paleontology lectures at the University of California, Berkeley.
+There, Alexander met Professor John C. Merriam and, as their friendship grew, offered to underwrite his upcoming expeditions.
+She later participated in Merriam's 1901 Fossil Lake expedition in Oregon and his 1902 and 1903 expeditions to Shasta County in Northern California.